SouthPoleTelescope/lyrebird/README.rst

 - Displays the state of the SQUIDs
 - Generates the lyrebird config file
-- Relays the housekeeping frames to lyrebird
+- Relays the housekeeping/timepoint frames to lyrebird

 To run kookaburra.py in the lyrebird/bin directory: